Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Discussion

 \subsection{Which Prior Beliefs give Conservative Confidence Bounds?}

-Only certain prior beliefs about the failure-rate, $X$, and the dependence between executions, $\Lambda$, will ensure an assessor's posterior confidence in a failure-rate upper bound $b$ is conservative.
-The CBI solutions of sections \ref{sec_conf_bound_in_reliability} and \ref{sec_post_conf_in_independence} make clear what these beliefs are -- i.e. these beliefs are encoded in the prior distributions that solve Theorems \ref{theorem_thm1_baseline}, \ref{theorem_CBI_withFailures_and_pl}, \ref{theorem_beliefinIndependenceIsConserv} and \ref{theorem_doubtinIndependenceIsOptimistic}.
-Specifically, the beliefs are encoded as those $(x,\lambda)$ locations in region $\mathcal R$ that each of these distributions assigns nonzero probability to (e.g. see Fig.s~\ref{fig_CBInoFails_maintxt}, \ref{fig_CBIsoln_pl}, \ref{fig_beliefsAboutIndependence}).
-Four main factors determine such beliefs: {\bf i)} the execution outcomes during operational testing (i.e. the successes and failures); {\bf ii)} prior knowledge, e.g. whether evidence strongly suggests the executions are not negatively correlated (i.e. small $\phi_1$), but are positively correlated (i.e. large $\phi_2$); {\bf iii)} which beliefs about $(X, \Lambda)$ are \emph{least likely} to have produced the testing outcomes, if the failure-rate is less than $b$; and {\bf iv)} which beliefs are \emph{most likely} to have produced the outcomes, if the failure-rate is larger than $b$.
+Only certain prior beliefs about the \emph{pfe}, $X$, and the dependence between executions, $\Lambda$, will ensure an assessor's posterior confidence in a \emph{pfe} upper bound $b$ is conservative.
+The CBI solutions of section \ref{sec_conf_bound_in_reliability} make clear what these beliefs are -- i.e., these beliefs are encoded in the prior distributions that solve Theorems \ref{theorem_thm1_baseline} and \ref{theorem_CBI_withFailures_and_pl} .
+Specifically, the beliefs are encoded as those $(x,\lambda)$ locations in region $\mathcal R$ that each of these distributions assign nonzero probability to (e.g., see Fig.s~\ref{fig_CBInoFails_maintxt}, \ref{fig_CBIsoln_pl}, \ref{fig_beliefsAboutIndependence}).
+Four main factors determine such beliefs: {\bf i)} the execution outcomes during operational testing (i.e., the successes/failures); {\bf ii)} prior knowledge, e.g. evidence strongly suggests the executions are positively correlated (i.e., large $\phi_2$), not negatively correlated (i.e., small $\phi_1$); {\bf iii)} which beliefs about $(X, \Lambda)$ are \emph{least likely} to have produced the testing outcomes, if the \emph{pfe} is less than $b$; and {\bf iv)} which beliefs are \emph{most likely} to have produced the outcomes, if the \emph{pfe} is larger than $b$.
 Here, ``least likely'' and ``most likely'' are determined by the Klotz likelihood.

-In addition to ensuring that an assessor's confidence is conservative, there are two more reasons for why such beliefs are important.
-Firstly, they are consistent with the available dependability evidence, since the beliefs are encoded in prior distributions that are (the limits of sequences of prior distributions that are) consistent with the evidence.
-And so, the assessor cannot ``rule out'' these beliefs without extra evidence, and the consequences of these beliefs should be taken seriously.
-Secondly, when dependability evidence is ``weak'', these beliefs can make operational testing futile: the more one observes successful executions by the system, the more doubtful one becomes about the failure-rate satisfying the bound.
-Assessors should be mindful of having enough dependability evidence before embarking on operational testing.
-We elaborate on these points below.
+In addition to ensuring an assessor's confidence is conservative, here are two more reasons for why such beliefs are important.
+Firstly, they are consistent with the available evidence, since the beliefs are encoded in prior distributions that are (the limits of sequences of prior distributions that are) consistent with the evidence.
+So, the assessor cannot ``rule out'' these beliefs without extra evidence, and the consequences of these beliefs should be taken seriously.
+Secondly, when reliability evidence is ``weak'', these beliefs can make operational testing futile: the more one observes successful executions, the more doubtful one becomes about the \emph{pfe}.
+Assessors should have enough evidence before embarking on operational testing; we elaborate on these points below.